9. Environment (EN)

 G4-EN17 Other relevant greenhouse gas emissions (Scope 3)

 Where other indirect greenhouse gas emissions (Scope 3) are concerned, Geberit concentrates on the following categories:

-- The provision of combustibles and fuels (in G4-EN15, which accounted for some 2,032 metric tons from combustibles and around 2,231 metric tons from fuels in 2014.
+- The provision of combustibles and fuels, which accounted for 35,920 tonnes from combustibles and 5,335 tonnes from fuels in 2017.